welel/noted/README.md

 2. Clone or download the repository.

-3. Create [virtual environment and install requirements](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) from `requirements.txt`.
+3. Create [virtual environment and install requirements](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) from `requirements/local.txt`.

-4. Fill `env_sample` file with required data and rename it to `.env`.
+4. Fill `.env.gist` file with required data and rename it to `.env`.

 5. Make migrations and migrate with a custom command.